PydPiper/pylightxl/doc/source/revlog.rst

 pypi version 1.53
 -----------------
 - bug fix: writing to existing file previously would only write to the current working directory, it now can handle subdirs.
-In addition inadvertenally discovered a bug in python source code ElementTree.iterparse where ``source`` passed as a string was not closing the file properly.
+In addition inadvertently discovered a bug in python source code ElementTree.iterparse where ``source`` passed as a string was not closing the file properly.
 We submitted a issue to python issue tracker.

 pypi version 1.52